P. V. Gopalan

 While as Director of Relief Measures and Refugees in Zambia, he oversaw the exodus of refugees from Southern Rhodesia (now Zimbabwe) during the Rhodesian Bush War.[3][4]
 He later served as Advisor to 1st President of Zambia Kenneth Kaunda[5] and also as Joint Secretary to the Government of India in 1960s.

 Gopalan was a member of the Imperial Secretariat Service and later a Central Secretariat Service officer.[6][7][8]
-He is the maternal grandfather of 49th Vice President of the United States, Kamala Harris.[1][9]
+He was the maternal grandfather of 49th Vice President of the United States, Kamala Harris.[1][9]

 Early life

-Gopalan was born in 1911 into a conservative Tamil Brahmin family,[10] at Thulasendrapuram in British India.[1]
+Gopalan was born in 1911 into a conservative Tamil family, at Thulasendrapuram in British India.[1]

 Career